Edinburgh to apologise for role in slave trade

 It follows a similar move by Glasgow in March, while other UK cities such as Liverpool and London have previously issued formal apologies.

+Council leader Cammy Day said the review, which cost the local authority £18,500, showed "commitment from the council to be progressive, open and honest about the history of Edinburgh".

-The review group, set up in 2020 in response to the Black Lives Matter movement, was chaired by Jamaican-born academic Sir Geoff Palmer, a human rights activist and campaigner on the issue.
+Set up in 2020 in response to the Black Lives Matter movement, it was chaired by Jamaican-born academic Sir Geoff Palmer, a human rights activist and campaigner on the issue.

 "It is a wonderful achievement for all of us," Sir Geoff, professor emeritus at Heriot-Watt University, told BBC Scotland.
 "If we look even further, it is a wonderful achievement for the people of Edinburgh and Scotland.

-"I have lived in Scotland since 1964 and what I find about the Scottish people is, they will believe what they know.
+"I have lived in Scotland since 1964 and what I find about the Scottish people is they will believe what they know.

 "But once you tell them something they can check themselves, which seems obviously true to them, then the lie goes and the truth goes in its place.
 Henceforth they only accept the truth."

-The City of Edinburgh has already installed a new plaque at the controversial 1827 Henry Dundas monument in St Andrew Square, which is now dedicated to those enslaved because of his actions.

-The group's report, running to nearly 150 pages, was based on a survey of about 4,000 people, and further research.
+The review group's report, running to nearly 150 pages, was based on a survey of about 4,000 people, and further research.

-Prof Palmer said the council's decision to accept its recommendations was "very significant" as he expected other cities and countries to follow suit.
+Prof Palmer said the council's decision to accept its recommendations was "very significant" and a civic apology was an important step.

+"An apology doesn't buy bread but it gives another form of sustenance," he said.
+"It is about feeling that somebody has looked at something and recognised it was wrong.
+They are saying to you, the person offended, that they regret what has happened.

+"Even though many people say 'we weren't there, it wasn't our doing', we all have responsibilities.
+We are responsible for what happened in the past, because the past has consequences.
+We can't change the past but we can change the consequences of racism.

-"I feel this movement to try to redress the 300 years of enslaving people because of their colour will become universal," he said.
+"I feel this movement to try to redress the 300 years of enslaving people because of their colour will become universal."

 George Floyd death